Microsoft Logo

 Bill Gates and Paul Allen started Microsoft on April 4, 1975.
 It began as a small company making software for personal computers but has grown into one of the biggest and most important tech companies.

-- MS-DOS and IBM: Microsoft’s big moment was making the operating system (OS) for IBM’s first personal computer.
-Microsoft bought an OS called QDOS, changed it a bit, and named it MS-DOS.
+2. MS-DOS and IBM: Microsoft’s big moment was creating the operating system (OS) for IBM’s first personal computer.
+Microsoft bought an OS called QDOS, changed it slightly, and named it MS-DOS.
 This deal made Microsoft very important in the computing world.

-- Internet Explorer: In 1995, Microsoft started making a web browser called Internet Explorer.
-This led to a big competition with another browser called Netscape.
-Microsoft’s incorporation of Internet Explorer into Windows led to a big court case.
+5. In 1995, Microsoft started making a web browser called Internet Explorer.
+This led to intense competition with Netscape, and Microsoft’s incorporation of Internet Explorer into Windows led to a major court case.

-- Buying LinkedIn: In 2016, Microsoft bought LinkedIn for $26.2 billion.
-This was one of the biggest buys in tech and added professional networking to Microsoft’s business.
+7. Buying LinkedIn: In 2016, Microsoft bought LinkedIn for $26.2 billion.
+This was one of the biggest tech buys and added professional networking to Microsoft’s business.

-- Windows 95: When Microsoft released Windows 95, it was a big deal and included a huge advertising campaign.
-Windows 95 helped make Windows the most used computer operating system.
+9. Windows 95: Microsoft’s release of Windows 95 was a major event, including a huge advertising campaign.
+It helped make Windows the most used computer operating system.

-- Cloud Computing: With Satya Nadella as CEO, Microsoft has invested a lot in cloud computing.
+10. Cloud Computing: With Satya Nadella as CEO, Microsoft has invested much in cloud computing.
 Its Azure service is a big deal and competes with Amazon’s cloud service.
 This has helped Microsoft keep growing.

 Microsoft has changed greatly from starting as a small software company to becoming a technology leader.
 Its products change the way we work, play, and talk to each other.